IXP Course: Latin America; Building Cities

 Three on-campus meetings during Fall term(September 25, October 30 and December 4);

-one on-campus meeting in Winter term (TBD)
+One on-campus meeting in Winter term (February 3)

 January Term travel: Sunday, January 4 through Saturday, January 17